luizsoares/test/answers.md

 5. reconfigures the datadog agent to enable the postgresql integration
 6. restarts the agent for the new configuration to take effect

+### Caveats
+To replicate these examples, first one must edit and rename the files under `hieradata`.
+Remove the `.template` extension and inject your own credentials.

+Rebooting the virtual machine will trigger a cleanup in /tmp.
+The Vagrant Puppet provisioner works by mounting VirtualBox shared folders for the environments and modules directories, but hiera.yaml is copied to /tmp in the guest, which means that trying to run the later manifests (install\_postgresql.pp and install\_random_check.pp) will fail since there will be no hiera configuration in place.
+An easy fix is to change the puppet command line to read `--hiera_config=/vagrant/hiera.yaml` instead.